 - Despite the turnout gap in the 2020 election, the Latino and Asian-American share of California's voters increased from 22.8% to 24.3% for Latinos, and from 8.3% to 10.4% for Asian Americans. - Driven by population growth, the Latino and Asian-American shares of California's voters in the 2020 general election were the highest of any California statewide general election since at least 2002 (the earliest these election data are available). - However, Latinos and Asian Americans continue to be underrepresented in California's voting electorate compared to their share of the state's eligible voter population (adult citizens).
 At 10.4%, the Asian-American share of California's 2020 general election voters is smaller than the Asian-American share of the state's eligible voter population at 14.6%.
-For Latinos, their share of California's 2020 general
+For Latinos, their share of California's 2020 general election voters was 24.3%, smaller than their share of the state's eligible voter population at 30.5%.

 One significant challenge for Latinos and Asian Americans turning out to vote, is their continuing low registration rates compared to the total population.
 In 2020, the difference in registration rates between Latinos and Asian Americans and the overall population was 11.5 percentage points and 25 percentage points, respectively.
-The registration rate (percentage of citizens who are registered to vote) immediately prior to the 2020 general election reached 84.5%.3 The registration rate was 73.0% for Latinos and 59.5% for Asian Americans - an increase over the registration rate for these groups in the 2016 midterm general election (68.1% and 59.5% respectively).
+The registration rate (percentage of citizens who are registered to vote) immediately prior to the 2020 general election reached 84.5%.
+The registration rate was 73.0% for Latinos and 59.5% for Asian Americans - an increase over the registration rate for these groups in the 2016 midterm general election (68.1% and 59.5% respectively).